BryanDollery/katacoda-scenarios/bash-101/intro.md

 #### What will you learn?
 At first we'll look at terminals, but we'll quickly move into scripts too.
 You'll learn a bunch of useful skills in a terminal and how to use bash, even though right now you won't learn that many commands.
 That's what the rest of the course is for.

+Throughout this course you'll be learning keyboard shortcuts and the command-line method for doing things.
+It is my strong opinion that this more effectively grounds you in the fundamentals of how things work.
+In practice you'll be exposed to GUI's and other tools.
+Mostly these are used when the volume of information we have to interpret is too large for us to manage it efficiently on the command-line.
+However, if you can't do it on the command-line then a gui won't help you.
+GUI's make working with large volumes of data more convenient, but the fundamental knowledge has to be there for you to understand what the GUI is doing.
+Therefore, learn the keyboard shortcuts we present and use them.

+The skills you'll learn here are at the core of DevOps.
+Your tutor initially learnt a lot of this 30 years ago, and still uses these skills on a daily basis.
+We will cover basic bash here, but we'll be using it in every other part of this course.
+We layer technical skills on top of each other, so don't think of this as a basic module, but rather as a foundational module.